 But is it beneficial for our body?
 If yes, then what type of antioxidant support does abalone supply to our body?
 We will be covering all these questions today, so make sure to read the article till the end to understand the benefits of abalone, especially its antioxidant properties!

 What are Free Radicals?

-When the balance between free radicals and antioxidant defences is impaired, it leads to oxidative stress.
-Studies show that oxidative stress plays a role in many conditions including cancers, atherosclerosis, inflammatory conditions, and it speeds up the aging process.
+When the balance between free radicals and antioxidant defenses is impaired, it leads to oxidative stress.
+Studies show that oxidative stress plays a role in many conditions including cancers, atherosclerosis, and inflammatory conditions, and it speeds up the aging process.
 This only emphasizes the need for antioxidants.